Looking for the best online newsletter platform? Explore our guide to the leading email tools for marketing, growth, and customer engagement.

 That's good news for because it offers lots of advantages no matter what stage of your business or content creation journey you're in.

-As a platform, it's easy to use, and can help manage your website, landing pages, socials, and even SMS campaigns alongside your newsletters.
+As a platform, it's easy to use, and can help manage your website, landing pages, socials, SMS campaigns alongside your newsletters, and even generative AI tools to improve or fully build your emails.

 Mailchimp also features a drag-and-drop email builder that can really help minimize the time you need to perfect design.